Gatlopp

-Gatlopp: Hell of a Game (sometimes stylized as GATLOPP) is a 2022 American horror-comedy film directed by Alberto Belli.
+Gatlopp: Hell of a Game (sometimes stylized as GATLOPP) is a 2022 American horror-comedy film directed by Alberto Belli and written by Jim Mahoney, who also plays a role in the movie.

 Plot

 Four estranged friends reunite to play Gatlopp, a drinking boardgame.
 They soon discover that they must complete the magical game before sunrise, or they will be doomed to play it for eternity.